bailey-lab/MIPTools/README.md

 By default, build process is going to use 6 CPU cores.
 This should pose no problem with most modern computers, but if the computer used for building the container has less then 6 cpu cores available, change the "CPU_COUNT=6" value at the top of the MIPTools.def file to a suitable number before running the following code.
 On the other hand, if you have access to more CPU power, by all means, use them by setting the same parameter to a higher value.

 You must have **sudo** privelege to _build_ the image.
 You do not need sudo to _use_ the image.
-So if you want to run the container on an environment without sudo, build the container on your own machine and copy the image file to the computer without sudo.
+So if you want to run the container on an environment without sudo, either download a prebuilt image (see above) or build the container on your own machine where you _do_ have sudo privilege and copy the image file to the computer without sudo.
 Note that Singularity program itself must have been installed with sudo.

 Clone the repository with:
 ```bash